jhconning/eco701micro/README.md

 #### [Syllabus](https://drive.google.com/file/d/0B_Z0VAlMmIEpM19fMXd5cExxYjQ/view?usp=sharing)
 #### [Lecture Slides](https://drive.google.com/open?id=0B_Z0VAlMmIEpNjFWTTNSd1BIb2s)

-The jupyter notebooks and other materials hosted here support this economics course.
-These materials are hosted at both the [eco701micro](https://github.com/jhconning/eco701micro) github repository and at the [701micro](https://notebooks.azure.com/jhconning/libraries/701micro) Microsoft Azure notebooks library.
+This repository  of  jupyter notebooks and other materials is hosted both at the [eco701micro](https://github.com/jhconning/eco701micro) github repository and is cloned to the [701micro](https://notebooks.azure.com/jhconning/libraries/701micro) Microsoft Azure notebooks library.
 The Azure notebooks server allows you to run notebooks interactively without installing any software on your own machine.

+Content is pretty bare bones for now should grow as the semester proceeds.

-The content can be freely used and reproduced.
-See the copyright and license notice below.
+The content can be freely used and reproduced as per the copyright and license notice below.

 #### Getting started